pymupdf/PyMuPDF-Optional-Material/README.md

 Directory ``doc``
 ------------------
 Contains a **CHM based documentation file**.
-PyMuPDF itself comes with HTML based help.
+PyMuPDF itself comes with PDF and HTML based help.
 If you wish to use a compiled HTML (CHM) Windows help, you will find it [here](https://github.com/JorjMcKie/PyMuPDF-optional-material/blob/master/doc/PyMuPDF.chm).

 # License
 Material in this repository is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 (or later), a copy of which is contained in file ``COPYING GNU GPL V3``.